nfdi4plants/Swate-templates/README.md

 3. Create a feature branch.
 3. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) your fork-branch and add/update **ONE** new template.
 4. Commit, push and [sync your branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).
+    - 👀 Add your issue id (for example #32) to your commit so it is automatically linked.
-5. Open a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) referencing your issue. :tada:
+5. Open a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) **referencing your issue**. :tada:

 ## Template